ibm-cloud-docs/solution-tutorials/vpc-secure-management-bastion-server.md

 	</table>

-## Use bastion host to access other instances in the VPC
+## Use the bastion host to access other instances in the VPC
 {: #bastion-host-access-instances}

 In this section, you will create a private subnet with virtual server instance and a security group.
 By default, any subnet created in a VPC is private.